1 John 2:12-14 Three Stages of Spiritual Growth, The Description

 “Finally, be strong in the Lord, and in the strength of His might.
 Put on the full armor of God, that you may be able to stand firm against the schemes of the devil.
 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places” (Eph 6:10-12).

-1. Our special needs
+1. Our unique challenges

-2. Our special weaknesses
+2. Our specific weaknesses

-3. The particular advice the Lord gives
+3. The particular advice the Lord provides

-4. The Children’s Advice (12-13)
+4. The Children’s Advice (1 John 2:12-13)

 “I am writing to you, little children, because your sins are forgiven you for His name’s sake” (12).